12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 3. Sarcasm and Demeaning Humor

-One of the most underlooked traits of a toxic person/partner is that they joke around at the expense of others.
+One of the most overlooked traits of a toxic person/partner is that they joke around at the expense of others.

-Not only do they make someone the butt of their joke, they also attack them personally in the name of humor.
+Not only do they make someone the butt of their joke, they also target them on a personal level in the name of humor.

 Their condescending humor might seem funny at first but over time it can be detrimental to the other person’s self-esteem.